Uncertain times remind us that we’re not always prepared as we need to be.

 - Tap Safety & emergency > Emergency SOS.

 From here, you can customize what happens when you use Emergency SOS.
-You have the option to sound an alarm or stay silent, call an emergency number of your choosing, share updates and location info with your emergency contacts, and record a video.
+You can sound an alarm or stay silent, call an emergency number of your choosing, share updates and location info with your emergency contacts, and record a video.

 To access Emergency SOS on an Android phone, quickly press the power button five times.